teosssss/Wikipedia-page-rank/README.md

 # Wikipedia-page-rank
-page rank algorithm with a large wikipedia dataset
+page rank algorithm with a large wikipedia dataset using py-spark